 Cyber Security, Law, and Society Alliance

-The BU Cyber Security, Law, and Society Alliance (Cyber Alliance) is a collaboration between computer science researchers, law professors, and social scientists to position BU as a leader in the burgeoning global discussion on cybersecurity.
+The BU Cyber Security, Law, and Society Alliance (Cyber Alliance) is a collaboration between computer science, law, business, and social science researchers to position BU as a leader in the burgeoning global discussion on cybersecurity.
 The alliance aims to leverage BU’s disciplinary breadth to create opportunities for cross-disciplinary debate, research, and activities in pursuit of this goal.

 The Cyber Alliance is spearheaded by the Center for Reliable Information Systems & Cyber Security (RISCS).

-The alliance has established a seminar series to explore the interaction between cybersecurity technology, law, and policy.
+The alliance has established a seminar series to explore the interaction between cybersecurity technology, law, business, and policy.
 In addition, the alliance has invited field experts to give seminars at BU and supported congressional briefings to continue to grow the credentials of the University in this research area.
-Additionally, faculty are working to create innovative learning opportunities that bring computer science and law students together to tackle challenges of data ethics and cybersecurity law.
+Additionally, faculty are working to create innovative learning opportunities that bring computer science, business, and law students together to tackle challenges of data ethics, ethical leadership, and cybersecurity law.

 Computing & Cybersecurity